Deepseek-APIs/deepseek-mpi/README.md

 - `--dry-run` skips HTTP calls but keeps MPI plumbing and logging
 - `--response-dir responses/` streams each chunk response into timestamp-free JSON files per rank
 - `deepseek_wrapper --np 4` opens a chat-style interface and shells out to `mpirun` for every prompt
+- `--tasks 16` divides text/CSV/Excel payloads into 16 logical slices so MPI ranks keep working sequentially even if there are more tasks than processes

 Combine options freely; every flag is also available from a simple key/value config file via `--config my.conf` with entries such as `chunk_size=2048` or `api_endpoint=https://api.deepseek.com/...`.